 The Green Table depicts the simplest concept of a table: two legs and a surface.
 The legs are an elongation of the line created by the tabletop.
 The tabletop and the base of the legs have the same width, making them equally important to the design.Everlastingness.
 Bakker adds ‘everlastingness’ to the product by applying ‘Urushi’.
 A traditional Japanese lacquer made of tree sap.
 The varnish is naturally extracted from the Urushi tree.
 Urushi is applied for 30 or more layers of varnish and each layer must be allowed to dry in a warm, dust-free, humid environment.
 Lacquer applied too thickly or unevenly, or allowed to dry too quickly or slowly can ruin a piece.
 Each layer is polished by hand, a process that creates tiny, almost imperceptible variations in shade and colour and gives the surface its sense of depth and life.
 The natural one-component varnish becomes harder and harder over time.
 Keeping the core of the product intact for decades.
 Today there are 9000-year-old objects - still well preserved with Urushi.
 The technique demands slowness, awareness, time and attention.
 The Urushi series is Bakker’s peaceful protest against overspending.
 Conservation versus consumerism.

-Aldo Bakker (1971) has an uncompromising take on design.
-His work has a delicate and rare sense of harmony and the shapes communicate through association, touch, texture, and materiality.
-His designs are often strange, yet strangely familiar.
-Always intended to trigger a response.
+The work of Dutch artist and designer Aldo Bakker (born 1971) has a delicate and rare sense of harmony and the shapes communicate through colour, association, touch, texture, and materiality.
+His designs are exquisitely balanced, often strange, yet strangely familiar.
+Timeless, sculptural and always intended to trigger a response.
+Widely published and exhibited, Aldo Bakker continues selected collaborations with renown manufacturers while further completing his personal collection with master craftsmen and galleries around the world.